open-telemetry/opentelemetry-specification/specification/metrics/supplementary-guidelines.md

   * dimensions: {pid = `1001`, tid = `2`}, delta: `6`
   * dimensions: {pid = `1001`, tid = `3`}, delta: `5`

-You can see that we will have to remember the last value of **every single permutation we've encountered so far**, because if we don't, we won't be able to calculate the delta value using `current value - last value`.
-And you can tell, this is super expensive.
+You can see that we are performing Cumulative->Delta conversion, and it requires us to remember the last value of **every single permutation we've encountered so far**, because if we don't, we won't be able to calculate the delta value using `current value - last value`.
+And as you can tell, this is super expensive.

 Making it more interesting, if we have min/max value, it is **mathematically impossible** to reliably deduce the Delta temporality from Cumulative